Table of Contents

 Coloboma of the iris can also impact your ability to handle bright light.
 Your eye can't fully constrict, and that can make standing outside on a sunny day very uncomfortable.
 Sunglasses, hats, or both could help you to block out the sun.

-There is no cure for a coloboma, but that doesn't mean you can't live a long and happy life with the condition.
+There is no cure for a coloboma, but that does not mean you can't live a long and happy life with the condition.
 With help from your doctor and a few key adjustments, you can move past the gap.

 Facts About Uveal Coloboma.
 (June 2012).
 National Eye Institute.